-If "Allow profile change" is enabled in Advanced settings, the device attempts to shift automatically to the Continuous Monitoring profile when you connect the sensor cable.

-- 2. Touch the Alarms tab.
+- 1. Verify that you are using the Continuous Monitoring profile. - Note If "Allow profile change" is enabled in Advanced settings, the device attempts to shift automatically to the Continuous Monitoring profile when you connect the sensor cable. - 2.
+Touch the Alarms tab.

-- 3. Touch the IPI vertical tab.

-- 4. Ensure that the Limits control is set to ON.
+- 3. Touch the IPI vertical tab. - 4.
+Ensure that the Limits control is set to ON.

-Note If any parameter's alarm limit control is set to OFF, you cannot adjust alarm limits on the Alarm tab, and no visual or audio signals will occur for that specific parameter.
+te If any parameter's alarm limit control is set to OFF, you cannot adjust alarm limits on the Alarm tab, and no visual or audio signals will occur for that specific parameter.

-5. Adjust the IPI limits setting as desired.
-Enter the desired lower alarm limit for IPI using the up/down arrow keys or the keypad.
+- 5. Adjust the IPI limits setting as desired.
+Enter the desired lower alarm limit for IPI using the up/down arrow keys or the keypad. - 6.
+Touch the Home tab.